Subhajit-Chowdhury/RAW-Spotify-Data-into-Insights-with-AWS/README.md

     *   Configure the job with appropriate IAM roles, data source paths (pointing to raw S3 data), and data target paths (pointing to the S3 data warehouse zone).
     *   Create an AWS Glue Crawler to scan the S3 data warehouse zone and populate the Glue Data Catalog.
 4.  **Amazon Athena Setup:**
-    *   Ensure a database is created in Athena (the Crawler usually does this).
+    *   Ensure a database is created in Athena (the Crawler usually handles this).
     *   Verify that tables corresponding to your processed data are available and queryable.
 5.  **Amazon QuickSight Setup:**
     *   Connect QuickSight to Athena as a data source.